Interoperable

 Interoperable Addresses

-Binary format that binds address and chain together—compact, verifiable, and extensible across any blockchain ecosystem, with a basic readable name for usability.
-Works with any chain type, from EVM to non-EVM networks.
+Binary format that binds address and chain together — compact, verifiable, and extensible across any blockchain ecosystem.
+Works with any chain type, from EVM to non-EVM networks, as long as they have a CAIP-350 profile.

 View Specification →